heli-kalki/heli-kalki/README.md

 🧭 Took part in a proseminar at the Hochschule für Philosophie Munich (University for Philosophy) at age 15.

-💻 I code primarily to design my own apps, which is why I use AI much, but I start to really enjoy coding.
+I code primarily to design my own apps, which is why I use AI much, but I start to really enjoy coding.

-⚓ Currently, I only code with Python, but I also want to try Web Development.
+Currently, I only code with Python.
+When my skills are sharpened enough, I want to start with Web Development.

-## 🔮 Projects:
+## 🔮 Skills:

-- Kalki Image Manipulation Program
-- Flashcards (Vithoba)
-- All In One Math Program (ParashuRama)
+- Development: Python (Base level), Project Euler (10 solved)
+- CAD: Fusion360 (Intermediate)
+- Graphical design: paint.net (Advanced)
+- 3D-Printing: Cura (Intermediate)